vdor/obsidian-check-ru-spelling-plugin/README.md

 ## How to use
 - install plugin
+- open editor - incorrect russian words will be highlighted
 - add custom words to the dictionary in the settings of plugin if you need

 ## How to use for development